nschonni/cordova-docs/articles/develop-apps/cordova-crosswalk.md

 <preference name="xwalkVersion" value="org.xwalk:xwalk_core_library:15+" />
 ```

-Note that this prefernce **disables Shared Mode.** Only set it if the one that the plugin defaults to is not working for you.
+Note that this preference **disables Shared Mode.** Only set it if the one that the plugin defaults to is not working for you.

 ### Optional: Java Heap Size
 If you encounter a **Could not create the Java Virtual Machine** error, add the following environment variable to your system and restart VS to bump up Java's heap memory to at least 512M: